 What are the use cases for open source data?

 - Bribery and corruption

 - Corporate security or insider threats

 1. Explore and understand what’s available to you.
-There are multiple OSINT tools to choose from and each works in different ways.
+There are multiple OSINT tools to choose from depending on your requirements.

 2. Book a demo.
 Get a feel for the technology and how it could benefit you in the long term.